-- 1. A test or partial test may be marked as follows: - a. a grade on a scale of 1.0 up to and including 10.0, or - b. a 'pass' or 'fail' mark, or - c. satisfactory/ not satisfactory. - 2.
+- 1. A test or partial test may be marked as follows: - a. a grade on a scale of 1.0 up to and including 10.0, or - b. a 'good', 'pass' or 'fail' mark, or - c. satisfactory/ not satisfactory. - 2.
 If a test or partial test is marked with a grade as referred to in paragraph 1(a), the grade will be expressed with one decimal.
 The average figure for grades resulting from a weighted or an arithmetic average of several partial tests is calculated on the basis of the results of the partial tests which are expressed with one decimal.
-If the average figure includes more than one decimal, the average figure is cut off after the first decimal (example: 6.49 is rounded to 6.4). - 3.
-Units of study which represent 10 or more credits are assessed with a grade on a scale from 1.0 to 10.0.
+If the average figure includes more than one decimal, the average figure is cut off after the first decimal (example: 6.49 is rounded to 6.4).

+Units of study which represent 10 or more credits are assessed with a grade on a scale from 1.0 to 10.0 with the exception of unit of study Graduation Project for which participation is assessed with a G/P/F